-- A written test has a maximum duration of 3 hours; the maximum for an oral test is 1.5 hours.
+- 1. A written test has a maximum duration of 3 hours; the maximum for an oral test is 1.5 hours.
 Deviation from this rule is possible in the case of students with a functional impairment, in accordance with Article 7.1 of the general section of the (MSc) EER. - 2.
 Written tests are assessed on the basis of pre-defined standards for the various assignments or partial assignments of the test.
 The student is informed of the maximum score for each assignment in a written test by adding this information to the assignment in the test. - 3.
-Oral testing is open to the public.
-This is subject to the provisions in Article 4.4 paragraphs 2 and 3 of the general section of the (MSc) EER. - 4.
 The examiner cannot hold an oral test for more than one student at a time, unless agreed otherwise in consultation between the examiner and the students involved.
-In the case of a project-led course, joint oral testing of a group of students is possible. - 5.
+In the case of a project-led course, joint oral testing of a group of students is possible. - 4.
 An examiner who wants to offer students an additional test opportunity requires the permission of the Examination Board (Article 4.3 paragraph 3 of the general section of the EER).
 The Examination Board has delegated the authority to make this decision and to determine a suitable moment in the timetable to the programme director.
-The programme director must inform the Examination Board of his decision during the next exam meeting.
+The programme director must inform the Examination Board of his decision at its next meeting.